mapfeiffer/basket-challange/README.md

-# 🚀 Basket challange
+# 🚀 Basket challenge

-A Test to create baskets with products on a RestFul API.
+A Test to create baskets with products on a RESTful-API.

 It´s made with Symfony 7.3.